-WillowPure, the most reliable cannabis-specific solution on the market today, is a unique ozone-based technology that reduces yeast, mold, bacteria, Aspergillus, E.Coli, and Salmonella, while simultaneously protecting the medicinal properties of the plant.
-As a result, only a product that is one hundred percent safe for consumers is delivered.
+WillowPure is the most reliable organic cannabis kill-step on the market today.
+It’s a unique ozone-based technology that reduces yeast, mold, bacteria, Aspergillus, E.Coli, and Salmonella, while simultaneously protecting the medicinal properties of the plant.

 The process is simple, too.
 Plug the WillowPure into any standard outlet, allow for a 15-minute warm-up period, load the food-grade plastic mesh trays evenly with your product, push the cannabis racks into the machine, shut the door, and press start.
 WillowPure removes about 50% of the microbials in marijuana within the first hour of treatment.

-To date, Willow Industries has saved cultivators more than $50 million in revenue and has treated more than 17,000 pounds of cannabis.
+To date, Willow Industries has saved cultivators more than $50 million in revenue and has treated more than 24,000 pounds of cannabis.
 And that number grows everyday.
-Willow Industries currently operates in 10 states – Colorado, California, Nevada, Michigan, Illinois, Ohio, Delaware, Florida, Massachusetts and Hawaii.
+Willow Industries currently operates in 15 states and can ship nationwide.